 association at meetings, or preparing issue reports and statements.

-In addition to the time required to complete the tasks described above:
+In addition to the time required for the activities and responsibilities described above:

-all meetings of the Board of Directors during her/his term of office
+all meetings of the Board of Directors during their term of office

 (Board meetings are generally held in May, July, November, February, and